Serious game: History

 The use of games in educational circles has been practiced since at least the twentieth century.
+For example, Lizzie Magie created a game called The Landlord's Game, a predecessor of Monopoly, in 1903.

 Use of paper-based educational games became popular in the 1960s and 1970s, but waned under the Back to Basics teaching movement.
 (The Back to Basics teaching movement is a change in teaching style that started in the 1970s after student scores declined on standardized tests and students were alleged to be exploring too many electives.
 This movement wanted to focus students on reading, writing and arithmetic and intensify the curriculum.)
 Clark C. Abt is credited for coining the term "serious games" in the 1970s, defined as games that have an "explicit and carefully thought-out educational purpose and are not intended to be played primarily for amusement."
 Abt also recognized that this "does not mean that serious games are not, or should not be, entertaining."

 The early 2000s saw a surge in different types of educational games, especially those designed for the younger learner.
 Many of these games were not computer-based but took on the model of other traditional gaming systems both in the console and hand-held formats.
 In 1999, LeapFrog Enterprises introduced the LeapPad, which combined an interactive book with a cartridge and allowed kids to play games and interact with a paper-based book.
 Based on the popularity of traditional hand-held gaming systems like Nintendo's Game Boy, they also introduced their hand-held gaming system called the Leapster in 2003.
 This system was cartridge-based and integrated arcade–style games with educational content.

 Also in the 2000s, educational games saw an expanse into sustainable development with titles such as Learning Sustainable Development in 2000 and Climate Challenge in 2006.

 Other directions for serious video games beyond education began to emerge in the early 2000s, with America's Army in 2002 as an early example.
 The game was a first-person shooter developed by the United States Army as a recruitment tool, and later used as an early training tool for new recruits.

 By 2010, serious games had evolved to incorporate actual economies like Second Life, in which users can create actual businesses that provide virtual commodities and services for Linden dollars, which are exchangeable for US currency.
 In 2015, Project Discovery was launched as a serious game.
 Project Discovery was launched as a vehicle by which geneticists and astronomers with the University of Geneva could access the cataloging efforts of the gaming public via a mini-game contained within the Eve Online massively multiplayer online role-playing game (MMORPG).
 Players acting as citizen scientists categorize and assess actual genetic samples or astronomical data.
 This data was then utilized and warehoused by researchers.
 Any data flagged as atypical was further investigated by scientists.